ferrous-systems/rust-training/training-slides/src/julia-cheatsheet.md

 ```
 **Note:** The syntax here is challenging when starting if you think of it as normal "left to right code" and not as an attempt to get a binding like `let x = 3+3;` - the equal sign binds weakest, so we know to resolve the expressions on the right before knowing that `x` is a valid binding in the remaining scope.
 If you think of the following cases as similar to those parsing rules, you will save yourself some headaches.
     * `let if` - pattern match on a binding, and ignore the remaining cases.
-    * `while let` - try pattern matching on a binding, and if succesful, enter the loop body, otherwise exit.
+    * `while let` - try pattern matching on a binding, and if successful, enter the loop body, otherwise exit.
 These are fundamental for async code, as `for` loops don't work with `async`/`await`.
     * `match!` - if you only need to know if a match happened (a boolean), this macro is your friend.
 You'll get a lot of benefit from revisiting your code or getting peers to review your code - it's not unheard of to de-nest your Rust code by 1 or 2 levels with judicious (and clearer) idiomatic pattern matching.
 * Option (absence of a value), Result(Ok or Error) -> aka how to not need `nullptr`